 BDP congress postponed to next year

-The Botswana Democratic Party’s National Congress, which was slated for July this year, has been postponed to next year.
+The Botswana Democratic Party’s (BDP) National Congress, that was slated for July this year, has been postponed to next year.

 The postponement comes due to the outbreak of the novel Corona Virus and the subsequent six months long State of Public Emergency instituted to manage the virus.

-The BDP Central Committee met over the weekend and a decision to hold the congress next year was reached
+The BDP Central Committee met last weekend and a decision to hold the congress next year was reached.

-A source at Tsholetsa House has revealed that the National Council has been slated for February followed by the Women’s Wing Congress and then lastly the National Congress probably in July.
+A source at Tsholetsa House has revealed that the National Council has been slated for February followed by the Women’s Wing Congress and then the National Congress to be held in July.

-The elective congress was also postponed last year as the party decided that an internal election towards the 2019 general elections would have disrupted preparations and peace within the party.
+The elective congress was also postponed last year as the party decided that an internal election towards the 2019 general election would have disrupted preparations and peace within the party.

 BDP Chairperson of Communications, Kagelelo Kentse said, “I can confirm that our congress will not be held this year.”

-Although he refused to comment, his manifesto calls for, 90 percent manifesto delivery and a push for 100 000 membership recruitment drive.
+Although he refused to comment, Sebetlela’s manifesto calls for 90 percent manifesto delivery and a push for 100 000 membership recruitment drive.

 Sebetela’s worry is that anything short of those targets would expose BDP to a possible defeat by the Umbrella for Democratic Change in 2024.

-It is still not clear which position the incumbent SG, Mpho Balopi would gun for although allegations are rife that he may consider challenging for the party Chairmanship which is currently held by the Vice President, Slumber Tsogwane.
+It is still not clear which position the incumbent SG, Mpho Balopi, will gun for although allegations are rife that he may consider challenging for the party Chairmanship which is currently held by Vice President, Slumber Tsogwane.

 News

-An impassioned plea for bail from a Nswazi man accused of house- break-in, stealing and arson failed to move Masunga Magistrate, Amos Tumelo who ruled that the young man be further remanded in jail.
+An impassioned plea for bail from a Nswazi man accused of house breaking, stealing and arson, last week failed to move Masunga Magistrate, Amos Tumelo, who ruled that the young man be further remanded in jail.

-20- year -old Moemedi Olatetswe appeared at Masunga Magistrate Court on Friday facing two counts of burglary and arson.
+Moemedi Olatetswe, 20, appeared before a Masunga Magistrates Court on Friday facing two counts of burglary and arson.

-Pleading with the court to remand the accused in custody, Mothibedi said if given bail, Olatetswe might disregard bail regulations as he had already demonstrated that cant be trusted by attempting to flea from arrest.
+Pleading with the court to remand the accused in custody, Mothibedi said if granted bail, Olatetswe might disregard the set conditions as he had already demonstrated that he can’t be trusted by attempting to flea from arrest.

 “He locked himself inside his parents’ house and while we negotiated with him to let us in, he escaped through the back window,” said Mothibedi.